One bright and sunny Sunday, we trooped to Commercenter in Alabang to attend the Bento Mommas Workshop sponsored by Cheez Whiz!

 Each participant got her own kit filled with bento essentials — containers, cutting mat, scissors, knife, food items, food drawing pens, paper holders…

 Anyhow, Kaye said we were going to make Christmas-themed bentos that day, starting with a snowman sandwich bento.
 We rolled slices of Gardenia white bread flat and then used different sized cookie cutters to cut out circles.
 I cut off excess bread with scissors.
 We then used Cheez Whiz to glue the circles together, forming cheese sandwiches in the process.

 At that point I got busy carving the apple into a hat and a Christmas tree with a knife.
 We all used Cheez Whiz as glue to make the snowman parts stick together.
 Then I skewered some grapes and put is some Oreos… voila!
 I was done with bento no. 1!

 For bento no. 2, we would be packing a rice meal.
 Kaye said in any bento, we should always follow the rule go, grow, and glow when it comes to picking ingredients so that the bento will be good to look at, good to eat, and good for the body as well!

 So this is how you shape rice — you put it in a sandwich bag and then sort of mash and knead it until it forms the shape you want.
 We were going to make a reindeer so I had to like mold it into an oblong-ish shape that could work as a reindeer head.

-We used broken pieces of pretzels as antlers.
+Broken pieces of pretzels served as antlers.